 Under “Number of credits received within your programme” you should list the number of credits you have in your programme in Ladok at the time of application.
 If you have studied courses outside of your programme (from LU or outside LU) that you want to include in your degree, please count those in.

 You should upload all required supporting documents as listed below even though only the Statement of Purpose is mandatory according to the system.
 Any extra documents, e.g. Alternative study structure or study results from international and other Swedish higher education institutions can be added under the next available Enclosure, marked in yellow.

-Enclosures should be in PDF-format (Word is also accepted), but not in Pages (.pages) format.
+Enclosures should be in PDF- or Word-format, but not in Pages (.pages) format.

-You need to send your application with the required supporting documents digitally in SoleMove where you log in with your Student account (LUCAT-ID).
-Please note that the application closes at 23:59 hrs on the last day of the application period.
-Late applications will not be considered.
+You need to send in your application in SoleMove with the required supporting documents latest 23:59 on the last day of the application period.
+Late or incomplete applications will not be considered.

 If you are unable to submit your application, it is usually because something is missing – make sure you open your application in full screen to see if there is still a red warning box of missing data.
 If everything is complete, the option to send in your application will appear on the last tab “Check and send application”.

 If everything went well after clicking on “Send application”, the status of your application should change to “Application sent”.
 If this is not the case, your application has not gone through, and you need to go back and double check if any of the above points are missing or are entered in the wrong format.
 Only applications with the status “application sent” go through to the International Office.

 - I have read through and fulfill the programme specific requirements to be eligible to apply.